sober-in-the-city

 Sober in the City: I Followed My Fear and Found Myself

-As I go into my second year of sobriety, I decided to follow my passion of personal growth.
+As I entered my second year of sobriety, I decided to follow my passion for personal growth.
 I chopped my hair off, enrolled in Spanish classes and sketch writing classes, and even went on a couple of dates (that’s a pretty big deal for me, but more on that next time).
-This week continued down path of new experiences when I took my first improv class.
-I’ve flirted with the idea of improv for awhile now, but the thought of emitting that amount of vulnerability scared me to death.
-I used to hide my vulnerability by binge drinking a ton of whiskey, but this year, I’ve decided to face it head on.
+This week, I continued down the path of new experiences when I took my first improv class.
+I’d flirted with the idea of improv for a while, but the thought of submitting to that amount of vulnerability scared me to death.
+I used to hide my vulnerability by binge-drinking a ton of whiskey, but this year, I’ve decided to face it head-on.
 I found a class at The People’s Improv Theater called ‘Improv Your Public Speaking.’
-I hesitated, but finally signed up for the February 13th class as a Galentine’s Day gift to myself.
+I hesitated but finally signed up for the February 13th class as a Galentine’s Day gift to myself.

 On my way to the class, I was sick to my stomach with anxiety.
 As soon as I got there though, I saw the room filled with anxious people just like me.
 This helped.
 A lot.
 I was one of the 11 people there.
-There were a mix of genders and ages, and people from different ethnicities, cultures, and professionals all united by our fear of public speaking.
+There were a mix of genders. ages, ethnicities, cultures, and professionsall united by our fear of public speaking.

 1. Confidence is not a goal.